browserpass/browserpass-extension/README.md

 There are valid scenarios for using `pass-otp` (e.g. it gives protection against intercepting your password during transmission), but users are strongly advised to very carefully consider whether `pass-otp` is really an appropriate solution - and if so, come up with their own ways of accessing OTP codes that conforms to their security requirements (for example by using dmenu/rofi scripts).
 For the majority of people `pass-otp` is not recommended; using any phone app like Authy will be a much better and more secure alternative, because this way attackers would have to not only break into your password store, but they would _also_ have to break into your phone.

-Going forward, OTP support will be provided via a [separate extension](https://github.com/browserpass/browserpass-extension/issues/76).
-That extension will integrate with browserpass to ensure a streamlined workflow - if the OTP extension is installed, it will be automatically triggered when browserpass fills an entry and an OTP token is present.
+If you still want the OTP support, it is provided via a separate extension [browserpass-otp](https://github.com/browserpass/browserpass-otp).
+That extension integrates with Browserpass to ensure a streamlined workflow, for example if the OTP extension is installed, it will be automatically triggered when Browserpass fills an entry and an OTP token is present.

 ## Building the extension